 \subsubsection{From One-step to N-step}

-Even though we decided to use the N-step Q-learning from the every beginning, we still compared the performance of the one-step and N-step Q-learning in this task.
+Despite initially opting for N-step Q-learning, we conducted a performance comparison between one-step and N-step Q-learning approaches for this particular task.

-From Figure \ref{fig:9}, we can find that compared with the N-step model, the one-step model has both lower loss and episode reward during the training.
-It means that one-step model is more easily to converge, but the N-step model shows better performance in the course of carrying out the task.
-In other words, the upper bound on the best model for N-step is higher, but the network could not quickly converge to the best model.
+Figure \ref{fig:9} indicates that, in comparison to the N-step model, the one-step model exhibits lower loss and episode reward during training.
+This suggests that the one-step model converges more easily.
+However, the N-step model demonstrates superior performance during the task execution.
+Essentially, the N-step model has a higher upper bound for the best model, but it takes longer for the network to converge to this optimal state.

-Obviously, when the network can converge well to the ideal model, the upper limit of the model is more important, but a large step number could make the network hard to fit the ideal model and has a bad influence on the final performance, so the chosen step number should not be too large or too small.
-After careful comparison, we settled on the looking forward steps number as four, which could reach peak performance for the task.
+Clearly, when the network is capable of converging effectively to the ideal model, the upper limit of the model becomes more important.
+However, employing a large step number can hinder the network's ability to fit the ideal model and adversely affect the final performance.
+Therefore, the chosen step number should strike a balance, neither being too large nor too small.
+After thorough comparison, we settled on a looking forward steps number of four, which yielded peak performance for the task.